Sophomore Inquiry (SINQ)

 While each SINQ course is different, they all emphasize communication skills through class dialogue, individual and group presentations, and writing/research projects, as well as diversity, inquiry and critical thinking, and ethical and social responsibility.

 You can double dip your UNST courses and your minor.
 So think ahead and explore the connections between SINQs/Clusters and minors before deciding which SINQ courses to take.

-All students who began UNST with Freshman Inquiry (FRINQ) are required to take three different SINQ courses.
+All students who began UNST with Freshman Inquiry (FRINQ) as of Fall 2022 are required to take two (2) different SINQ courses (prior catalog years may require three (3) SINQs).
 SINQ requirements for transfer students are determined by the number of credits transferred upon admission to PSU.
-A corequisite weekly 50-minute Mentor Session, led by a Graduate Peer Mentor, is connected with each SINQ course.
+A co-requisite weekly 50-minute Mentor Session, led by a Graduate Peer Mentor, is connected with each SINQ course.